-- All staff, including supply teachers and other visiting staff (e.g. Academy nurses) and those supporting educational visits, will be informed of the Designated Safeguarding Lead's name and the Academy policy for the protection of children: - $\circ \quad$ during their first induction to the Academy - through the staff policies and procedures. - o through whole staff training or briefing meetings - All staff need to be alert to the signs of harm and abuse.
+- All staff, including supply teachers and other visiting staff (e.g. Academy nurses) and those supporting educational visits, will be informed of the Designated Safeguarding Lead's name and the Academy policy for the protection of children: - o during their first induction to the Academy - o through the staff policies and procedures. - o through whole staff training or briefing meetings - All staff need to be alert to the signs of harm and abuse.
 They should report any concerns if not immediately, as soon as possible, to the Designated Lead or named deputy.
-If in any doubt staff should consult with the Designated Lead. - All staff will be made aware of the risks to online safety and training on this will be integrated as part of the overarching safeguarding approach - All staff must follow the procedures laid down in Appendix 1 (GSCP Procedure) and Appendix 5 (ASA Reporting A Concern) of this policy and the protocols laid down in the Staff Conduct and Safer Working Practices Policy - All relevant national and local procedures will be made available for staff reference
+If in any doubt staff should consult with the Designated Lead. - All staff will be made aware of the risks to online safety and training on this, including an understanding of filtering and monitoring responsibilities, will be integrated as part of the overarching safeguarding approach. - All staff must follow the procedures laid down in Appendix 1 (GSCP Procedure) and Appendix 5 (ASA Reporting A Concern) of this policy and the protocols laid down in the Staff Conduct and Safer Working Practices Policy - All relevant national and local procedures will be made available for staff reference